 One of the downsides for most website builders is that there's no easy way out when you change your mind.
 Either you're not allowed to export your website at all, or the exporting feature is pretty limited. i.e most of the content is still locked inside the platform.

-Unlike Wix and SquareSpace, Weebly allows you to export most of the content and your theme source code easily.
+Unlike Wix and SquareSpace, Weebly allows you to easily export most of the content and your theme source code.
 Just go to the settings, scroll down to the archive section and enter your email address to send a zip file archive of your website.

 This is super handy when you want to migrate to a more powerful and flexible platform like Wordpress in the future.

-That means you get the simplicity and ease of use of a website builder, but if you have the coding skills, you can create virtually any website design you desire.
+That means you get a website builder's simplicity and ease of use, but if you have the coding skills, you can create virtually any website design you desire.

-Weebly doesn't have a monthly instalment plan (even though the pricing page might suggest otherwise).
+Weebly doesn't have a monthly installment plan (even though the pricing page might suggest otherwise).
 You could only opt to pay for 1 month, 1 year, or 2 years.